 The Company shares management, administrative assistance and facilities and other technical personnel with DDI in an arrangement not covered by a written agreement.
 Prior to 2014, the costs charged to DDI were equal to the costs incurred by the Company.
 Since 2013, the Company has not charged DDI for overhead and personnel charges.
 At December 31, 2014, the receivable balance was \$1,444,442 including interest of \$134,291.
 The entire receivable balance was subject to a loan agreement dated January 1, 2013.
 Under the loan agreement, interest was charged at 5% per annum compounded annually and the loan was to mature on January 2, 2016.
 Due to the uncertainty of collection, this interest had not been accrued in the financial statements.
-The agreement also contained a conversion provision whereby KWG could convert the amount of the loan outstanding including any accrued but unpaid interest thereon, or any portion thereof, into common shares of DDI at a rate of \$0.01 per share.
-On January 27, 2015, the debt was settled in exchange for 144,464,000 common shares of DDI.
+The agreement also contained a conversion provision whereby KWG could convert the amount of the loan outstanding including any accrued but unpaid interest thereon, or any portion thereof, into common shares of DDI at a rate of \$0.05 per common share.
+This debt was secured by a general security agreement over the assets of DDI.
+On January 27, 2015, the debt was settled in exchange for 144,464,000 common shares of DDI at a rate of \$0.01 per share.